 Whatever your skin color or genetic background might be, you need to keep your blood pressure well under control.
 For years, the medical conventional wisdom has been that people should aim for a systolic blood pressure of at most 120 milligrams of mercury (‘mm/Hg’) and diastolic blood pressure of at most 80 mm/Hg; these two numbers are usually expressed together as 120/80.
 Recent medical opinion is that even lower blood-pressure target numbers are even better for your life expectancy — maybe 100/70.
 Anyway, systolic blood pressure is the pressure in your blood vessels at the peak f a heart-pumping stroke (a ‘heartbeat’), and diastolic blood pressure is the pressure when the heart is resting in between pumping strokes; most people have a ‘pulse rate’ in the range of 60 to 100 heartbeats every minute.
 Instruments used to measure blood pressure are called manometers; the first manometers were glass tubes filled with mercury, which is a heavy metallic element that is liquid at normal room temperatures and is Number 80 in the Periodic Table of Elements.
 Today, many manometers are purely mechanical, but some still use mercury.
 For comparison, sea-level atmospheric pressure is about 760 mm/Hg.

-CLE Holistic Health Alistrol can help you to control your blood pressure.
+CLE Holistic Health Alistrol - a natural high blood pressure supplement can help you to control your blood pressure.
 It is a blend of four herbal health remedies that have been used for many centuries for blood-pressure control by traditional Asian healers.
 CLE offers Alistrol as precisely-measured 500-milligram vegetarian capsules.
 CLE prepares Alistrol from herbs raised organically on its own farming plots, and harvested and processed and packaged by its own employees, for excellent control of quality, purity, and uniformity.
 It has no known interactions with prescription medicines, so you can try it out without otherwise changing your medical regimen.
 So, would you like to try some Alistrol?